SolidBench/SolidBench.js/README.md

-  -e       Path to the enhancement config (default: enhancer-config-dummy.json) -f       Path to the fragmentation strategy (default: fragmenter-config-subject.json) -g       Path to the enhancement's fragmentation strategy (default: fragmenter-auxiliary-config-subject.json)
+  -e       Path to the enhancement config (default: enhancer-config-dummy.json) -f       Path to the fragmentation strategy (default: fragmenter-config-subject.json) -g       Path to the enhancement's fragmentation strategy (default: fragmenter-auxiliary-config-subject.json) -q       Path to the query instantiation strategy (default: query-config.json)
 ```

 **What does this do?**

 This preparation script will first use the (interactive) [LDBC SNB generator](https://github.com/ldbc/ldbc_snb_datagen)
-to create one large Turtle file with a given scale factor (defaults to `0.1`).
+to **create one large Turtle file** with a given scale factor (defaults to `0.1`).

-Then, auxiliary data will be generated using [`ldbc-snb-enhancer.js`](https://github.com/rubensworks/ldbc-snb-enhancer.js/)
+Then, **auxiliary data** will be generated using [`ldbc-snb-enhancer.js`](https://github.com/rubensworks/ldbc-snb-enhancer.js/)
 based on the given enhancement config (defaults to an empty config).

-Next, this Turtle file will be fragmented using [`rdf-dataset-fragmenter.js`](https://github.com/rubensworks/rdf-dataset-fragmenter.js)
+Next, this Turtle file will be **fragmented** using [`rdf-dataset-fragmenter.js`](https://github.com/rubensworks/rdf-dataset-fragmenter.js)
 and the given fragmentation strategy config (defaults to a subject-based fragmentation).
 This happens in two passes:

 1. Fragmenting of the main SNB dataset.
 1. Fragmenting of the auxiliary SNB dataset.

+Finally, **query** templates will be instantiated based on the generated data.
+This is done using [`sparql-query-parameter-instantiator.js`](https://github.com/rubensworks/sparql-query-parameter-instantiator.js)
+with the given query instantiation config (defaults to a config producing two query types).

 ### 2. Serve